Hammerhead8/Filters/README.md

 It started as a simple program to calculate the pole locations of Butterworth filters which expanded to calculating the transfer function.
 From there it has expanded to include Chebyshev and Inverse Chebyshev filters.

+The reference for this project is *Design of Analog Filters, 2nd Edition* by Rolf Schaumann, Haiqiao Xiao, and Mac E. Van Valkenburg.
+The class variable names are made to match the syntax in this book.

 # Features
 * Supports arbitrary filter order
 * Supports specifying passband gain